Relative singularity categories III: Cluster resolutions: Abstract

 \section{Abstract}

-We build foundations of an approach to study canonical forms of $2$-Calabi--Yau triangulated categories with cluster-tilting objects, using dg algebras and relative singularity categories.
-This is motivated by cluster theory, singularity categories, Wemyss's Homological Minimal Model Program and the relations between these topics.
+We build the foundation of an approach studying the canonical form of $2$-Calabi--Yau triangulated categories with cluster-tilting objects using dg algebras and relative singularity categories.
+This is motivated by cluster theory, singularity categories and Wemyss's Homological Minimal Model Program and the relations between these topics.